Zag-Research/Zag-Smalltalk/Documentation/Execution.md

 ### Semantic Interpreter
 There *is* an interpreter that runs in Smalltalk as part of the Zag-Core-Test package.
 It allow execution of method sends in the compiled code to verify that the Zag code executes the same as the host Smalltalk system (Pharo, Cuis, etc.).
 It is slow, and is not a complete implementation.
 In particular it uses host arrays to emulate objects, and doesn't do real memory allocation or garbage collection, but it does dispatch, on-demand compilation, program counter, stack, contexts, and closures in an analogous manner.
 ##### Execution details currently having their semantics clarified
-- return with/no context - with/no tos - offset to self
 - restructure operation for branch-returns and inlined methods
-- tailSend with/no context with restructure parameter
-- can optimize away pushes into restructure instruction/tailSend
-- Polymorphic Inline Caches

 ### Threaded Method Implementation
 The threaded implementation is a sequence of addresses of functions implementing embedded primitives  and control operations.
 Every `CompiledMethod` has a threaded implementation.
 One of the "registers" that is passed through the thread is a flag indicating whether the current thread needs to check for interruptions.
 Every threaded operation checks this flag before passing control along to the next function.
 This allows the threaded implementation to single step through the method.
 Control is passed using an indirect tail-call.